saurabhacellere/flink/docs/dev/table/common.zh.md

 The Scala Table API features implicit conversions for the `DataSet`, `DataStream`, and `Table` classes.
 These conversions are enabled by importing the package `org.apache.flink.table.api.scala._` in addition to `org.apache.flink.api.scala._` for the Scala DataStream API.

-### Create a View from a DataStream or DataSet
+### Register a DataStream or DataSet as Table

-A `DataStream` or `DataSet` can be registered in a `TableEnvironment` as a View.
-The schema of the resulting view depends on the data type of the registered `DataStream` or `DataSet`.
+A `DataStream` or `DataSet` can be registered in a `TableEnvironment` as a Table.
+The schema of the resulting table depends on the data type of the registered `DataStream` or `DataSet`.
 Please check the section about [mapping of data types to table schema](#mapping-of-data-types-to-table-schema) for details.

-**Note:** Views created from a `DataStream` or `DataSet` can be registered as temporary views only.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">